kubuntu-team/kubuntu-manual/source/docs/repositories.rst

 5. Left-click on the 'Other Software' tab
 6. Left-click the 'Add...' button, paste the location you got from the PPA's overview page into the text box
 7. Left-click the 'OK' button to add the repository
-8. Left-click the 'Close' button.
+8. Left-click the 'Close' button

 A prompt will appear to update the package list, Discover will now be allowed to find the newly available software.

 Remove a PPA
 ~~~~~~~~~~~~~

-You can use the Discover to add a PPA:
+You can use the Discover to remove a PPA:

-1. Open the Launchpad PPA overview page in your browser.
-2. Look for the location of the PPA in the 'Adding this PPA to your system' section
-3. Open Discover then Select Sources
+1. Open Discover then Select Sources
-4. Configure Software Sources in the window.
-Enter your administrative password at the prompt.
+2. Configure Software Sources in the window.
+Enter your administrative password at the prompt
-5. Left-click on the 'Other Software' tab.
-Left-click the 'Add...' button.
-Paste the location you got from the PPA's overview page into the text box
+3. Left-click on the 'Other Software' tab
-6. Left-click the 'OK' button to add the repository.
+4. Left-click the PPA that you want to remove
-7. Left-click the 'Close' button.
+5. Left-click the 'Remove' button

 A prompt will appear to update the package list, Discover will now be allowed to find the newly available software.